 Many countries are represented in this group of friends…many cultures, many varying walks of life.
 But, the one passion they each share is their passion and love for Marloth Park and their determination and dedication in contributing, however big or small, in maintaining the integrity that so well defines this magical place.

 It’s not that other locals are excluded from this group.
-It was by happenstance that over time, they all came together, as friends and…ultimately as “family” when many of their own family members are so far away.
+Luckily, they all came together over time, as friends and ultimately as “family” when many of their family members are so far away.

 |Nicki, Louise, and Cora.|

-They have so much history together entwined in endless stories that made us both realize, should we have the opportunity to be with them again, that in time we’ll collectively build our own stories, our own memories and our own level of inclusiveness that is found in a friendly mélange of locals sharing their lives, their dreams, and their hopes for the future.
+They have so much history together entwined in endless stories that made us both realize, should we have the opportunity to be with them again, that in time we’ll collectively build our own stories, our memories, and our level of inclusiveness that is found in a friendly mélange of locals sharing their lives, their dreams, and their hopes for the future.

 |Cora, Matthew, Michel, and Andre.|